-1. Install the shocks using the two cap screws and new lock nuts.
-Tighten the upper rear cap screw to 40 ft-lb and the lower rear cap screws to 35 ft-lb.
-2. Install the wheels and remove the vehicle from the stand.
+1. Return each lock ring to the previously measured pre-load setting.
+Then tighten the lock screws on each shock.
+2. Install the shocks using the two cap screws and new lock nuts.
+Tighten the upper rear cap screw to 35 ft-lb and the lower rear cap screws to 35 ft-lb (nut side).
+3. Install the wheels using a crisscross pattern, tighten the wheel nuts in 20 ft-lb increments to a final torque of 40 ft-lb (steel wheel), 60 ft-lb (aluminum wheel w/black nuts), or 80 ft-lb (aluminum wheel w/chrome nuts) and remove the vehicle from the stand.